RobCranfill/featheremin/README.md

      * L/R: LFO mode: LFO OFF <-> LFO vol <-> LFO bend <-> Drone
    * Wheel: delay time
    * Wheel push: chromatic/continuous (/other - volume?)
+   * Display
+     * High-quality background that we can paint info onto
+       * Pseudo alphanumeric LED area for text
+       * Pseudo single LEDs for status (chromatic, etc)
+       * TODO: Bar graphs?
+Meters?!

-## Things to do:
+## Things to do (some of which are done - or abandoned):
  * 3 modes? diatonic, chromatic, continuous
-   * diatonic isn't that useful actually
+   * diatonic isn't actually that useful?
    *   or should I say it's too complicated, but could be fun in the future
    *   ie what key? major/minor? (*which* minor?!)
- * What-all can we control?
+ * What-all could we control?
    * NEW: synthio params:
      * on Synthesizer:
        * waveform (overridden by Note), env (also overridden), low/high/bandpass filter